 - Always ensure you are using a secure website when submitting sensitive information, including credit card numbers.
 To ensure you are using a secure web server and website, check for "https" at the beginning of the web address.

 If you do suspect identity theft, be sure to report it to Verity Credit Union and any other financial institutions you have accounts with.
 This includes deposit accounts, loans and credit cards.

 If you have been the victim of financial fraud or identity theft, you can place a fraud alert on your credit report.
 To do so, call one of the following credit bureaus:

 Placing a fraud alert on your credit report is free and remains active for 90 days.
 After that period, the alert can be renewed.

-How to report a misuse of your social security number:
+How to report misuse of your Social Security number: